edgedb/rfcs/text/1004-transactions-api.rst

 This RFC describes client API that is:

-1. Robust for network errors and server failover (i.e. when server changes IP address) both within a single transactions and for non-transactional queries.
+1. Resilient against network errors and server failover (i.e. when server changes IP address) both within a single transactions and for non-transactional queries.
 2. Retries transactions in a number of postgres conditions such as